Juhyung8371/AI-ML-CV-Projects/Natural Language Processing/Sentiment Analysis BERT/readme.md

 ## Introduction

-This project aims to learn how to classify movie reviews based on their sentiments from the text using the BERT model.
+This project aims to learn how to classify movie reviews based on their sentiments using the BERT model.

 From this exercise, I learned:
+1. About the BERT model - its characteristics and architecture.
-1. How to create training examples and targets for text generation.
+2. How to preprocess data for BERT.
+3. How to load pre-trained BERT models from the TensorflowHub.
-2. What RNN is and how to build an RNN model for sequence generation using Keras.
+4. How to build a model for sentiment analysis using BERT and fine-tune it.
-3. How to create a text generator and evaluate the output.
+5. How to combat overfitting in NLP problems.

 The tutorial I followed is available at the [TensorFlow’s website](https://www.tensorflow.org/text/tutorials/text_generation)